Whitefield Schools

-Whitefield Schools It is a special school in Walthamstow in the London Borough of Waltham Forest, offering support for children with a wide range of special physical, educational and behavioural needs and difficulties.
+Whitefield Schools is a special school in Walthamstow in the London Borough of Waltham Forest, offering support for children with a wide range of special physical, educational and behavioural needs and difficulties.

-The school became part of the Whitefield Academy Trust multi-academy trust in April 2014.
+The school is part of the Flourish Learning Trust.
+Previously it had become part of the Whitefield Academy Trust multi-academy trust in April 2014.
 The same site also contains the Whitefield's Research and Development Centre, home of the academy's training functions, an outreach service and a specialist library.

 There are three 'sub-schools' within Whitefield schools: